matthewgallina/smockin/README.md

 ABOUT

-    SMOCKIN is designed and actively maintained by MG Tech Software Ltd.
+    sMockin is designed and actively maintained by MG Tech Software Ltd.

-    Why the name SMOCKIN?
+    Why the name sMockin?
 Whilst it may sound like an old english middle ages embroidery technique, the name actually came about more in relation to a classic Jim Carey movie quote 'Smokin'.
 We then added the extra letter to play on the concept of software mocking and there you have it.